joe-maitan/joe-maitan/README.md

 <!-- Below is my current job title and a brief description of who I am -->
 `Software Engineer`

 Ambitious college graduate with 3+ years of experience with Software Engineering and Agile Development.
 I am passionate about delivering high-quality results and embracing new challenges with enthusiasm and adaptability.
+Currently on working on developing my skills in containerization, kubernetes, and cloud provider technologies!

 If you're looking for more insight into my experience, then check out my [LinkedIn](https://linkedin.com/in/joe-maitan).